ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

   - firmware
   - python3
 excerpt: >
   The Ultimaker S-line printer has an optimized bed leveling procedure that speeds up the preparation process to get printing.

-However if you have a complex model or slice a model without `;LAYER` indicators in G-code, the Ultimaker printer may trigger a safety shutdown and require a soft-reset.
+  This bed leveling procedure can trigger a shutdown and require a soft-reset when a sufficiently complex model or G-code without Cura style layer indicators is printed.

   ![Ultimaker system error](/wp-content/uploads/2024/02/UM-ER998.jpg)

   Let's find out what is causing this error and possible solutions for both Ultimaker and users.
 ---